 Examples: Text messages, audio messages, emails, speech, notes and lists, etc

-As the name suggests, aural communication uses audio mode to convey messages whether it is through sounds or spoken audios.
+As the name suggests, oral communication uses audio mode to convey messages whether it is through sounds or spoken audio.
 The speaker’s voice and pronunciation need to be clear and precise with no background noise.

 Example: Radio, audio messages, music, recordings, songs, audiobook.

 Visual Communication can be simply termed as non-verbal communication as it comprises visual messages from the sender to the receiver.
 It is one of the oldest modes of communication when the ancient people didn’t know a language to communicate with, it is through pictures, drawings and symbols that they were able to talk and converse with each other.

 Spatial Communication elaborates upon the use of physical space in the text as well as its overall structure to convey certain meanings and messages.
 The physical layout of any written text is deliberately designed to make it look a certain way and adhere to a particular theme.
 Websites also use this unique mode of communication in choosing a certain font, style, design and layout to make any website user-friendly and more interactive.

 |Negotiation||Active negotiation of meaning between individuals||No active negotiation of meaning with the writer, producer or speaker||No plausible means of engaging the masses|

 |Mode of Communication||Speaking, Listening, Reading, and Writing are the main modes of conveying and interpreting messages||Reading, Viewing and Listening texts||Writing and Speaking are the 2 major modes of communication|

 |Examples||Social Media, text messages, telephone, etc.||Stories, literature, articles, speeches, songs, radio news, videos, movies, presentations, etc.||Articles, flyers, short stories, reports, presentations, skits, debates, speeches, etc|